 According to tradition, there shall be no partying, no weddings and not a great deal of anything in fact during lent, unflinchingly observed by many in Romania (where it is known as post).
 Note that Good Friday (Vinerea Mare) is not a public holiday in Romania.
 Only when priests emerge from their churches with a lit candle (at around ten past midnight) to declare that ‘Hristos a înviat’ (Christ has risen) can the faithful who have abstained from meat, dairy products or booze for the past 40-odd days once again indulge themselves.
 And they do so with the biggest meal of the year.
 That meal will invariably be centred on lamb (miel).
 Indeed, Easter is the one time of the year Romanians eat lamb, and it can easily be found in shops….
 Read more details about the traditional Romanian Easter feast here.

 Due to the fact that the Russian Orthodox Church follows a different calendar to its Western counterparts Easter Sunday often falls on a different date.
-In 2020 Western churches will celebrate Easter on 12 April, while in Russia it falls one week later on 19 April.
+In 2021 Western churches will celebrate Easter on 4 April, while in Russia it falls on 2 May.
 When the Catholic and Orthodox churches separated in the 11th century, both churches calculated the date of Easter in the same way.
 However, the Catholic Church adopted the Gregorian calendar in 1582, and the Orthodox Church continued to use the older Julian calendar.
 Even when the Julian calendar stopped being the civil calendar of Orthodox countries such as Russia, the church continued to use it.

 Despite the difference in dates, there are many similarities between Eastern Orthodox and Catholic Easter customs.
 For instance, many Eastern European countries, both Catholic and Orthodox, decorate eggs for Easter.
 However, there are also a number of differences.
 Easter is called Paskha in Russian.
 On Easter Sunday you greet someone with Khristos voskres and get a reply of Voistinu voskres, which literally means that Christ has risen.
 After that it is a custom to hug and kiss three times, symbolising belief, hope and love.
 Instead of Palm Sunday, Russians have Willow Sunday and people collect willow branches, get them blessed in the church and keep them at home.